If Corgis are good enough for the Queen, that’s a statement for these beautiful dogs all in itself. No wonder they have so many fans.

 Let’s look at some grooming tips for your Corgi:

 Bathing can help your dog shed, especially if you choose the right shampoo for that purpose.
-We like the 2-in-1 Organic Oatmeal Pet Shampoo & Conditioner.
+We like the 2-in-1 Organic Oatmeal Pet Shampoo & Conditioner on Amazon.
 It’ll help the hairs fall out, and you can easily collect them.

 You should brush your pet at least three times a week and possibly daily during shedding season.
-A good brush, like HERTZKO Self-Cleaning Slicker Brush, can help you remove any mats and tangles.
+A good brush, like HERTZKO Self-Cleaning Slicker Brush on Amazon, can help you remove any mats and tangles.

 Healthy dog food with omega 3 fatty acids is essential to prevent unnecessary shedding.
-An excellent option is Diamond Naturals — specifically designed for the skin and coat.
+An excellent option is Diamond Naturals on Amazon — specifically designed for the skin and coat.

-For proper Corgi maintenance and to ensure your dog’s getting everything it needs, try a supplement like Pure Wild Alaskan Salmon Oil.
+For proper Corgi maintenance and to ensure your dog’s getting everything it needs, try a supplement like Pure Wild Alaskan Salmon Oil on Amazon.

 With a high-shedding dog, you’ll have to vacuum more often.
-The best device you can invest in is the Dyson Cyclone V10 Animal.
+The best device you can invest in is the Dyson Cyclone V10 Animal on Amazon.
 It’s a bit pricey, but it’s worth it.

 So, do Corgis shed?
 Yes, they do.
 Most of it is natural and perfectly normal.
 That said, many health factors can cause excessive shedding.